How Trump’s history of election lies could finally catch up with him

 Donald Trump has spent years spreading bogus statements about elections.
 Federal prosecutors want to know how often he was told he was wrong, Alex Woodward reports

-Former president Donald Trump’s attempts to undermine the results of elections that his rivals have won are now at the centre of a sprawling federal investigation, one that follows an avalanche of lies and conspiracy theories about the democratic process and a campaign to overturn the votes of millions of Americans.
+Former president Donald Trump’s attempts to undermine the results of elections that his rivals have won are now at the centre of a sprawling federal indictment against him, one that follows an avalanche of lies and conspiracy theories about the democratic process and a campaign to overturn the votes of millions of Americans.

 Lawsuits from his legal team and Trump allies were shot down in court.
 His own administration and campaign failed to produce any evidence.

-Note: This story was first published on 27 July and has been updated with developments